nodeshift/nodejs-reference-architecture/docs/development/building-good-containers.md

+---
+sidebar_position: 1
+---

 # Building Good Containers

 There are a number of recommendations based on our experience building Node.js applications in containers for deployments:

-* build non-root containers
+- build non-root containers
-* avoid reserved/privileged ports (i.e. 1-1023)
+- avoid reserved/privileged ports (i.e. 1-1023)
-* use multi-stage builds
+- use multi-stage builds
-* add key tools for problem determination
+- add key tools for problem determination
-* use a process manager
+- use a process manager
-* setting memory limits
+- setting memory limits
-* avoiding using `npm` to start application
+- avoiding using `npm` to start application
-* tooling for building containers
+- tooling for building containers

 This section relies of you having already chosen the base images to start with.
 For recommendations on base images check out